 Our manuscripts titled A Flexible Shared-Memory Parallel Mesh Adaptation Framework has been accepted at the 19th International Conference on Computational Science and its Applications.
 The conference will take place in July 1-4, 2019 in Saint Petersburg, Russia.

 Our manuscript titled An Extended Knudsen Diffusion Model for Aspect Ratio Dependent Atomic Layer Etching has been accepted for oral presentation at the 6th International Atomic Layer Etching Workshop (ALE2019).
 The conference will take place July 21-24, 2019 in Bellevue, WA, USA

 Alexander Scharinger started on April 1st as a doctoral student in the HPTCAD team and will investigate efficient algorithms and data structures for surface rate calculations, in particular ray tracing and stochastic sampling methods.
 Alexander received the Bachelor’s degree in Software & Information Engineering and the Master’s degree in Logic and Computation from TU Wien in 2015 and 2018, respectively.
 Welcome to our team, Alex!

-We are offering two new PhD student / Research Assistant positions (3 years, 40 hours/week) to recent master’s graduates (or soon to be) who want to pursue a career in computational science and engineering.
+We are offering a new PhD Student / Research Assistant position (3 years, 40 hours/week) to recent master’s graduates (or soon to be) who want to pursue a career in computational science and engineering.
 The research is conducted in close collaboration with SILVACO, which co-finances the Laboratory.
 Application is now open and remain so until it is filled.
 The actual start date can be negotiated.
 More information:

-- Two PhD Student / Research Assistant Positions in Computational Scientist
+- PhD Student / Research Assistant Position in Computational Science